How to Add Barcode to PDF in Java

 Before we jump into code, let’s talk about why this matters.
 Barcodes in PDFs aren’t just about looking professional—they solve real business problems:

 The key advantage of programmatically adding barcodes?
 Consistency and scale.
-You define the rules once, and every document gets the same treatment—whether you’re processing 5 files or 50,000.
+You define the rules once, and every document gets the same treatment—whether you’re processing five files or fifty thousand.

 Prerequisites